yop-platform/yop-typescript-sdk/README.md

 [阅读中文文档](README_zh-CN.md)

-A TypeScript SDK designed for seamless interaction with the YOP (Yeepay Open Platform) API.
+A TypeScript SDK designed for seamless interaction with the YOP (YeePay Open Platform) API.
 This SDK is built using modern JavaScript features, leveraging ES Modules and the native `fetch` API for optimal performance and compatibility.

 ## Overview

-This SDK provides a convenient way to integrate Yeepay payment and other services into your TypeScript or JavaScript applications.
+This SDK provides a convenient way to integrate YeePay payment and other services into your TypeScript or JavaScript applications.
 It handles request signing, signature verification, and API communication, allowing you to focus on your application logic.

 **Key Features:**